matilde-t/Applied-Optimization-Methods-for-Inverse-Problems/homework/hw02/README.md

 ![L2-Norm error](l2Norm_err.png "L2-Norm error error")

 This time is a bit more difficult to see exactly what the best result is, but using the error graph we determine that $\beta=-0.1$ seems the best value.
 We can see that for negative values of $\beta$ the image appears darker, and this makes sense because the initial value was a completely black image and with a negative beta value the higher the terms inside the image, the more is subtracted from the function to minimize.

+### iii) Huber Functional

+## Part 4: Finite Differences

+I was just able to implement the